 The court can quash a criminal proceeding where it is manifestly attended with mala fide intention.

-The court will stop the proceeding and quash the FIR under section 482 crpc.
+The court will stop the proceeding and quash the FIR under section 482 crpc because this FIR is illegal.
 So you should approach the High Court as soon as possible.